King's Counsel

-Appointment as King's Counsel is an office, conferred by the Crown, that is recognised by courts.
-Members have the privilege of sitting within the inner bar of court.
-As members wear silk gowns of a particular design (see court dress), appointment as King's Counsel is known informally as receiving, obtaining, or taking silk and KCs are often colloquially called silks.
-Appointments are made from within the legal profession on the basis of merit rather than a particular level of experience.
-Successful applicants tend to be barristers, or (in Scotland) advocates with 15 years of experience or more.
+Appointment as King's Counsel is an office recognised by courts.
+KCs in the UK have the privilege of sitting within the inner bar of court.
+As members wear silk gowns of a particular design, appointment as King's Counsel is known informally as taking silk and KCs are often colloquially called silks.
+Appointments are made from within the legal profession, sometimes after an application process administered by a legal professional association (eg, the local bar council).
+This process is designed to yield appointees based on merit and, it is said, not a particular level of experience.
+Nevertheless, successful applicants are normally barristers (or, in Scotland, advocates) with at least 10-15 years of experience.